GNMA Bonds: A Diversification Tool for Uncertain Times

 Why GNMAs now

 This means there would need to be a substantial move lower in rates to bring back the financial incentive to refinance.
-Said another way, the “option” homeowners have to “call” their mortgage is deep out of the money, and negative convexity is near zero.
 We believe this situation makes GNMA bonds a historically attractive diversifier.

 Exhibit 3.
 Surging mortgage rates have improved the outlook for GNMAs